This Yamaha soundbar saves space, but isn't the year's top value

 Generally, when we feel like a soundbar (or any product) is too expensive, we count it as a flaw—so it's worth pointing out that the Yamaha SR-B20A is not too expensive at all.
 Starting at $200 but pretty widely available for $180, the SR-B20A is neck-and-neck (from a value perspective) with Vizio's 2.1-channel home theater soundbar.

 However, there's a lot to consider about how this soundbar is priced.
-For the same cost, you can get Yamaha's own YAS-109 soundbar, which does everything this one does while also allowing you to use Amazon Alexa and Spotify Connect.
+For the same cost, you can get Yamaha's own YAS-109 soundbar, which does everything this one does while also allowing you to use Amazon Alexa and Spotify Connect over WiFi.
 And if you spring for the previously referenced Vizio soundbar, you're also getting excellent sound quality, as well as an external subwoofer, upping the value considerably.

 While there's certainly nothing wrong with this product, considering the competition, it would make sense if Yamaha knocked around $50 off the price tag.
 As it stands, there's not a hugely compelling reason to buy the SR-B20A at full price.